dawnkelly09/irys-canvas-saver-demo/README.md

 ## Components

-- Uploader: Funds uploads, uploads single files, uploads groups of files
+- `Uploader`: Funds uploads, uploads single files, uploads groups of files
-- Transaction Feed: Queries transactions
+- `TransactionFeed`: Queries transactions

 ## Utility Functions

+- `getIrys`: Connects to the Irys network.
+- `fundAndUpload`: Determines the cost to upload a file, funds the Irys network, and permanently uploads the file.
+- `getReceipt`: Uses the Irys Query package to retrieve a receipt by its ID.
+- `titleCase`: Converts a string to title case.